vadagama/sever_crew/adrs/ADR-2: Service-based architecture style approach.md

 * The customer interacts with unified for Farmacy Food and Farmacy Family web and mobile applications also with web conferencing module UI (incorporated in main apps with APIs).
-These parts have to be usable and changeable to avoid customer frustration (see **QA-5** and **QA-6**).
+These parts have to be usable and changeable to avoid customer frustration (see [QA-5](../README.md#significant_quality_attributes) and [QA-5](../README.md#significant_quality_attributes)).
 * Another significant part of our system is the Social Network Module.
 It contains a lot of components which should be closely related to each other and it could be hard to maintain this with a microservice approach.
 * Third part of our system is the Customer profile Module.
-It must be secure (see **QA-5** and **QA-6**).
+It must be secure (see [QA-4](../README.md#significant_quality_attributes)).
-* Webinars Module should be usable and productive and we suppose not to infest in development in that case (You can read our arguments **ADR 7**)
+* Webinars Module should be usable and productive and we suppose not to infest in development in that case (You can read our arguments [ADR-4: Webinars capability](ADR-4:%20webinars%20capability.md) )
 * And finally we need eDietician Module, Inventory Replenishment Module and Analysis of Service Level Module.
-These modules are based on AI mechanics and should be modifiable and secure as well (see **QA-7** and **QA-8**).
+These modules are based on AI mechanics and should be modifiable and secure as well (see [QA-10](../README.md#significant_quality_attributes) and [QA-11](../README.md#significant_quality_attributes)).

 This makes it clear that we need to break the monolith.
 The communication between these modules needs to be both synchronous and asynchronous.